A Gaussian process based approach for validation of multi-variable measurement systems: application to SAR measurement systems: Methods

-For the full cSAR3D system validation, the entire validation procedure was performed, this time covering the complete configuration space of Section~\ref{sec:paramspace}.

-\paragraph{GPI Model Creation} A GPI-model for the full configuration space was constructed from a set of 400 measurements on a cSAR3D flat phantom measured at LAB2.
+For the full cSAR3D system validation, the entire validation procedure was performed, this time covering the complete configuration space described above.
+A GP model for the full configuration space was constructed at LAB1 from a set of cSAR3D flat phantom measurements.

-\textit{Initial sample generation:} An initial sample $S$ of 400 data points (see Section~\ref{sec_paramchoice}) was LHS-generated with a maximization of the minimal distance between any two points, so as to ensure that $S$ was well spread within $X$.
-For the chosen configurations the 1g-averaged SAR ($SAR_{1g}$~\cite{iec62209-3, iec62209-1528}) was measured using a cSAR3D device (flat phantom), and the corresponding deviations $\Delta SAR_{1g}$ from the target values were computed, resulting in the valued sample $\bar{S}$.
+\textit{Initial sample generation:} An initial sample $S$ of 400 data points (see \textit{Parameter Choices}) was LHS-generated with a maximization of the minimal distance between any two points, so as to ensure that $S$ was well spread within $X$.
+For the chosen configurations, the 1g-averaged psSAR ($\text{SAR}_{1g}$) was measured using a cSAR3D device (flat phantom), and the corresponding deviations $\Delta\text{SAR}_{1g}$ from the published target values were computed, resulting in the valued sample $\bar{S}$.

-\textit{Outlier detection:} Potential outliers were detected and their measurement values double checked.
+\textit{Outlier detection:} Potential outliers were detected and their measurement values double checked to eliminate any operator errors.
 An \emph{outlier} is defined to be any value not in the set

-where $q_1$, $q_3$ are the first and third quartiles of $Z(S)$, and where $r$ is a positive predetermined interquartile range multiplier chosen equal to $2$ in this case.
-With $r=2$, few valid values might still be outliers.
-Outliers are not to be ignored from the linear system of equations used for interpolation, but they are to be ignored during the construction of the final isotropic variogram.
+where $q = q_3 - q_1$ for $q_1$, $q_3$ the first and third quartiles of $y(S)$, and where $r$ is a positive predetermined interquartile range multiplier chosen equal to $2$ in this case.
+With $r=2$, a few valid values might still be classified as outliers.
+Outliers are not to be ignored in applying (\ref{eqmpe}).
+Nor are they ignored from the linear system of equations used for interpolation, but they are to be ignored during the construction of the final isotropic variogram.

-\textit{Model creation:} The data space was prescaled based on the standard deviations of the known values $Z(S)$ along each dimension; i.e., for $Z(S)_i$ the projection of $Z(S)$ on the $1$-dimensional $\Rbb$-subvector space generated by the $i$-th variable unit, and for $s_i$ being the standard deviation of $Z(S)_i$, the invertible linear map $\iota_0$ is pre-constructed as the diagonal matrix
+\textit{Model creation:} The data space was prescaled based on the standard deviations of the known values $y(S) = Y(S)$ along each dimension; i.e., for $Y(S)_i$ the projection of $Y(S)$ on the $1$-dimensional $\Rbb$-subvector space generated by the $i$-th variable, and for $s_i$ the standard deviation of $Y(S)_i$, the invertible linear map $\iota_0$ is pre-constructed as the diagonal matrix